faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 ```

 - **(1)** option is to check all information at once, select option **1** to see full diagnostic output in sequence.
-- If you want to run a single specific check instead of all, select the relevant option by passing optinon number **2 to 12** from the menu when prompted.
+- If you want to run a single specific check instead of all, select the relevant option by passing option number **2 to 12** from the menu when prompted.
 [Click here for more details and steps to fix issues](###single-specific-check)

 ### To Run all checks

-- If selected option is **(1) Run all checks** is selected it will prompt and run as below:
+- If selected option is **(1) Run all checks** it will prompt and run as below:

- - Example output of option (1) Script Execution Summary
+ - Example Output
 ```
 root@Faveo:/home/faveo/script# ./basic-troubleshoot.sh